Tunable Capacitor For Superconducting Qubits Using an InAs/InGaAs Heterostructure: Results

 We emphasize here that the off-diagonal charge-charge interaction matrix elements give a more accurate description of the coupling between the qubits mediated by the 2DEG coupler than the EPR calculations of the cross-Kerr coefficients.

-A more detailed treatment of the coupler including the parasitic capacitances from the Maxwell capacitance matrices in figure~\ref{fig:cmatrix} gives a three-by-three coupling capacitance matrix in the Lagrangian of the form in (\ref{eq:cmatrix_parasitic}).
-Table~\ref{tab:exchange_matrix_elements_parasitic} summarizes the modified charge-charge interaction matrix elements in the full parasitic capacitance model.
-In the parasitic capacitance model, we find an on/off interaction ratio of $r_{\mathrm{int}}\approx 11$.
+A more detailed treatment of the coupler including the parasitic capacitances from the Maxwell capacitance matrices in (\ref{eq:C_c_acdc}) and (\ref{eq:C_d_acdc}) give three-by-three coupling capacitance matrices in the Lagrangian of the form in (\ref{eq:cmatrix_parasitic}).
+The modified charge-charge interaction matrix elements in the full parasitic capacitance model is given by

+In the parasitic capacitance model, we find an on/off interaction ratio of $r_{\mathrm{int}}\approx 31$.
+Figure~\ref{fig:para_simp_matrix_elements} illustrates the excellent agreement between the simplified and parasitic capacitances as a function of the gate voltage.
+Although the simplified model does not account for the parasitic capacitances $C_{13},\,C_{31},\,C_{23},\,\mathrm{and}\,C_{32}$, it captures the behavior of the charge-charge exchange matrix elements accurately, as the parasitic contributions do not significantly change the values of $C^{-1}_{12}$.